|

 Build believable fairy wings out of a clothes hanger, nylons, glitter, gems, and a hot glue gun.

-Dot Fiber Zoo To Programming Grid
+Fiber Zoo

 time: Friday, Saturday and Sunday (all day)